grinnell-cs/csc151-images/_eboards/eboard25-3.md

   _Middle of Everywhere: Vietnam_
 * Friday, 4 April 2025, 6:00--9:00 p.m.,.
 JRC 101.
   _Eid Fest_
-* Saturday, 5 April 2025, 5:30--7:00 p.m., HSSC Atrium.
-  _Slavic Coffee House_.
 * Friday, 11 April 2025, 4:00--5:00 p.m., HSSC N1170 (Global Living Room).
-  _Middle of Everywhere:???
+  _Middle of Everywhere: ???_

 Peer

 _Musical, theatric, sporting, and academic events involving this section's students are welcome._

-* Read articles by your fellow CSC-151 students and comment on them online.
+* Read articles by your fellow CSC-151 student and comment on them online.
-* Saturday, 5 April 2025, Noon, Baseball field.
-  _Baseball vs. Monmouth_.
-* Saturday, 5 April 2025, 2:30 p.m., Baseball field.
-  _Baseball vs. Monmouth_.
+* Saturday at 7pm, Sunday at 2pm, a week from Thursday at 7:00 p.m. and
+  beyond.
+Stewart former-library.
+  _Rumors, a play by Neil Simon_
+    * Sam will pay.
-* Sunday, 6 April 2025, Noon, Baseball field.
+* Sunday, 6 April 2025 2:00 p.m.
+Sebring-Lewis.
-  _Baseball vs. Monmouth_.
+  _Grinnell Singers_

 Wellness